-The methodology used to estimate the origins of CO2 emissions embodied in international trade and final demand (TECO2) resembles the methodology used to calculate indicators of Trade in Value Added (TiVA: http://oe.cd/tiva) and Trade in Employment (TiM: http://oe.cd/io-emp).
+The methodology used to estimate the origins of CO_2 emissions embodied in international trade and final demand (TECO2) resembles the methodology used to calculate indicators of Trade in Value Added (TiVA)3 and Trade in Employment (TIM)4.
 Emissions embodied in gross trade and final demand are calculated with similar equations using vectors of production-based emissions and output multipliers from OECD's Inter-Country Input-Output (ICIO) tables (See Table 2.1 for the basic equations).
 However, the indicators need to be selected to avoid the double counting issues associated with emissions embodied in intermediate trade flows e.g. exported intermediate products could be used in domestic production processes.
-The differences between the demand-based and gross trade flows-based emissions are illustrated using the three production stages (emission sector, intermediate and final producers) in Figure 2.1.
+The differences between the demand-based and gross trade flows-based emissions are summarised using the three production stages (emission sector, intermediate and final producers) in a conceptual diagram of Figure 2-1.